weshinsley/cactus.purge/README.md

 say, the pivotal moment where R at last reveals its true nature as a potential retro-gaming platform.

-## Requirements
+## Requirements / Issues

 * The package has been developed on Windows; it should also work nicely on Mac OS.

-* On Linux, audio support is tricky.
-  You may have some luck with `sudo apt-get install portaudio19-dev` but so far it looks sketchy.
-Sometimes it works for a while then crashes, or sometimes the audio driver chatters onto stdout, which makes a mess on the game screen and disrupts cursor control.

-  Linux users might need to turn sound off on the front page, to get a pleasant (but sadly quiet) gaming experience.
-I suggest in this sad case, you make your own atmospheric sound effects as you play, and have a look in the `inst/audio` folder for hints of what you're missing.

-  Feedback or suggestions to address this terrible problem are welcome.
-  I'm not sure if WINE gives any hope?
+* Hopefully we now have Linux audio support, via `/usr/bin/paplay` which I think is available on all ubuntu installs'.
+You still need to `sudo apt-get install portaudio19-dev` for now because of the detection process - I will remove that later; I just didn't want to delay the excitement...

+* I also noticed a small problem handling keys being held down in Linux;
+  the buffer is not emptying, and it takes a while for later keys to get registered.
+For now: you don't need to do any holding down of keys in the games, tempting though it is at times.
+I will try and make this nicer too.

 ## Execution